- Rite of Christian Initiation for Adults or equivalent.

 The background to this book of Acts 15 Midrash story is that Paul wanted to go to Jerusalem with Barnabas because he came to know the true Kingdom gospel.
 Paul and Barnabas were two witnesses to Torah treasures that are explained in Jeremiah 3:17-23, Isaiah 25:3 and Psalm 106:47.
 They declare God's great lovingkindness for everyone.

-In Jerusalems, they discussed the Pharisee's tradition with an eye on the written Scriptures, so take some notes about what the Acts 15 Midrash never mentioned...
+In Jerusalem, they discussed the Pharisee's tradition with an eye on the written Scriptures, so take some notes about what the Acts 15 never mentioned...

 The key issue at hand that the council dealt with were the big four "pagan problems" that God The Father is concerned about and how the written Torah of God deals with them.
 The reason: pagan life in Antioch was steeped in idol worship, fornication and blood lust much like a modern Halloween horror movie with a script right out of the crypts of Babylon and Egypt.